Lab-Grown Diamond vs Natural Diamond. (Educate and Protect yourself and your customers)

 Environmental Impact

-Now you know about the science side of the Lab-Grown Diamonds, here is my opinion on them.
+Now you know about the science side of the Laboratory-Grown Diamonds, here is my opinion on them.

 Here are the details on the Diamond I purchased: